lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

 This field always holds the same value.
-Therefore, the TV is 6, the MO is "equal" and the "CDA "not-sent".
+Therefore, in the rule, TV is set to 6, MO to "equal" and CDA to "not-sent".

 ## IPv6 Traffic class field

-If the DiffServ field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDA must be "not-sent.
+If the DiffServ field identified by the rest of the rule does not vary and is known by both sides, the Field Descriptor in the rule should contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.

-If the DiffServ field identified by the rest of the rule varies over time or is not known by both sides, then there are two possibilities depending on the variability of the value:
+Otherwise, two possibilities can be considered:
-The first one is to do not compressed the field and sends the original value.
-In the second, where the values can be computed by sending only the LSB bits:

-* TV is not set to any value, MO is set to "ignore" and CDA is set to "value-sent"
+* One possibility is to not compress the field and send the original value.
+In the rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

-* TV contains a stable value, MO is MSB(X) and CDA is set to LSB
+* If some upper bits in the field are constant and known, a better option is to only send the LSBs.
+In the rule, TV is set to a value with the stable known upper part, MO is set to MSB(X) and CDA to LSB.

 ## Flow label field

-If the Flow Label field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDA should be "not-sent".
+If the Flow Label field identified by the rest of the rule does not vary and is known by both sides, the Field Descriptor in the rule should contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.

-If the Flow Label field identified by the rest of the rule varies during time or is not known by both sides, there are two possibilities depending on the variability of the value:
-The first one is without compression and then the value is sent.
-In the second, only part of the value is sent and the decompressor needs to compute the original value:
+Otherwise, two possibilities can be considered:

-* TV is not set, MO is set to "ignore" and CDA is set to "value-sent"
+* One possibility is to not compress the field and send the original value.
+In the rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

-* TV contains a stable value, MO is MSB(X) and CDA is set to LSB
+* If some upper bits in the field are constant and known, a better option is to only send the LSBs.
+In the rule, TV is set to a value with the stable known upper part, MO is set to MSB(X) and CDA to LSB.

 ## Payload Length field

 If the LPWAN technology does not add padding, this field can be elided for the transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
-The TV is not set, the MO is set to "ignore" and the CDA is "compute-IPv6-length".
+In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-IPv6-length".

-If the payload length needs to be sent and does not need to be coded in 16 bits, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the
+If the payload length needs to be sent and is known to need less than 16 bits for its encoding, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the
 CDA to "LSB".
 The 's' parameter depends on the expected maximum packet length.

-In other cases, the payload length field must be sent and the CDA is replaced by "value-sent".
+Otherwise, the payload length field must be sent and the CDA is replaced by "value-sent".

 ## Next Header field

-If the Next Header field identified by the rest of the rule does not vary and is known by both sides, the TV should contain this Next Header value, the MO should be "equal" and the CDA should be "not-sent".
+If the Next Header field identified by the rest of the rule does not vary and is known by both sides, the Field Descriptor in the rule should contain a TV with this Next Header value, the MO should be "equal" and the CDA should be "not-sent".

-If the Next Header field identified by the rest of the rule varies during time or is not known by both sides, then TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
-A matching-list may also be used.
+Otherwise, TV is not set in the Field Descriptor, MO is set to "ignore" and CDA is set to "value-sent".
+Alternatively, a matching-list may also be used.

 ## Hop Limit field

-The End System is generally a device and does not forward packets.
-Therefore, the Hop Limit value is constant.
-So, the TV is set with a default value, the MO is set to "equal" and the CDA is set to "not-sent".

-Otherwise the value is sent on the LPWAN: TV is not set, MO is set to ignore and CDA is set to "value-sent".

-Note that the field behavior differs in upstream and downstream.
-In upstream, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
-On the other hand, the downstream value depends of Internet routing and may change more frequently.
+Note that the value pattern for this field is different for Uplink and Downlink.
+In Uplink, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
+On the other hand, the Downlink value depends of Internet routing and may change more frequently.
-One solution could be to use the Direction Indicator (DI) to distinguish both directions to elide the field in the upstream direction and send the value in the downstream direction.
+One neat way of processing this field is to use the Direction Indicator (DI) to distinguish between directions:

+* in the Uplink, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO is set to "equal" and the CDA is set to "not-sent".

+* in the Downlink, send the value: TV is not set, MO is set to "ignore" and CDA is set to "value-sent".

 ## IPv6 addresses fields

-As in 6LoWPAN {{RFC4944}}, IPv6 addresses are splitted into two 64-bit long fields;
+As in 6LoWPAN {{RFC4944}}, IPv6 addresses are split into two 64-bit long fields;
 one for the prefix and one for the Interface Identifier (IID).
 These fields should be compressed.
-To allow a single rule, these values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
-The SCHC C/D must be aware of the traffic direction (upstream, downstream) to select the appropriate field.
+To allow for a single rule being used for both directions, these values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
+The SCHC C/D must be aware of the traffic direction (Uplink, Downlink) to select the appropriate field.

 ### IPv6 source and destination prefixes